zhbai/AutoCT/README.md

 ![png](docs/flowchart.png)

 ## Getting Started
-   - Build docker image and use jupyter to run illustration notebook or tbi GUI notebook.
+   - Build docker image and use jupyter to run illustration notebook or autoct GUI notebook.
       - Refer to [this document](./docs/docker.md) for a detailed description.
    - Running on NERSC:
       - Refer to [this document](./docs/nersc.md) for a detailed description.